ansible/community-docs/execution_environments/execution_environments_overview.rst

 * podman or docker
 * python-pip: to install the tools
 * ansible-builder: to build EEs
-* ansible-runner: to run EEs
+* ansible-navigator: to run EEs

 On distributions using DNF as a package manager: